Chronicles of Mystery: The Tree of Life: Reception

-The game received a score of 8.0 from Worthplaying: saying, ...and while the dialogue is not the best, the overall plot is quite intriguing.
-The game also received a 5.0 score from GameZone commenting on the great soundtrack, but mentioning of the improvements quoting this: The game could’ve benefited from the game’s various exotic locations and interesting “Fountain of Youth” premise.
-Unfortunately, the weak script and lacking puzzles make this an adventure that is ultimately hard to recommend.
+The game received a 68 from six critical reviews on Metacritic, signaling mixed or average opinions.
+The game received a score of 8.0 from Worthplaying: writing, "...and while the dialogue is not the best, the overall plot is quite intriguing".
+The game also received a 5.0 score from GameZone, commenting on the great soundtrack, but mentioning of the improvements quoting, "The game could’ve benefited from the game’s various exotic locations and interesting “Fountain of Youth' premise.
+Unfortunately, the weak script and lacking puzzles make this an adventure that is ultimately hard to recommend."